 Imagining a future toaster/printer, we mocked these up with a laser cutter.

 How to balance work and play over the course of a day?
 Everybody has different strategies and you can examine them here.
+This desktop background provides an ambient sense of the kinds of activities you're engaged in daily.

 Collaboration with Richard The.
 Exhibited at Ars Electronica.